BIO2231 - Animal Diversity

 Animals are highly diverse.
 Why are there so many more species of animals than plants?
 It is this diversity that forms the subject matter of this subject.

 We begin by asking the questions, What is an animal? and, How did they originate?
 We then start a journey of discovery by exploring the diversity of animal life and organising it in a systematic way using their evolutionary history and by examining and relating their structure with function

 By the end of this journey you will be familiar with the major groups of animals, their similarities and differences, and the evolutionary pathways that resulted in the current numbers and variety of animal species.
 A real appreciation of animal diversity can only be achieved through first-hand experience in the laboratory.
-During your practical classes you will examine all the major groups of animals, starting with the most structurally simple and finishing with birds and mammals, many of which are seen live, swimming and feeding in the large marine water-table and aquaria.
+During your practical classes you will examine all the major groups of animals, starting with the most structurally simple and finishing with birds and mammals, many of which are seen live, swimming and feeding in the temperate marine touch-tank.

 On completion of this unit students will be able to:

 - Describe the origin of animals and how they differ from other living organisms